 Hi there, I’m Young.

 You may have known for awhile that something doesn’t feel quite right.
 You hold it together heroically at work and for your loved ones, but you secretly doubt yourself.
 You may be experiencing insomnia, anxiety, anger, sadness, or burnout.
-You know you’re exhausted, but you don’t know what else you can do about it without letting everyone down.
+You know you’re exhausted, but you don’t know what you can do about it without letting everyone down.

 I hope that at the end of our work together, you will walk away with an unshakable sense of calm and clarity, and a deep knowing that you are enough, and that you are going to be okay.